 Troy participated in Track & Field at Allegheny College for four years, winning four consecutive indoor and four consecutive outdoor NCAC team championships and five All-NCAC awards.
 Troy was a three-sport athlete in high school (football, indoor and outdoor track & field).
 In football, Troy played quarterback and defensive back and was elected as a weekly captain on multiple occasions.
 In track & field, he won a team MAPL championship and numerous all-conference performances and served as a co-captain.

 Licenses and Certifications

 Troy is currently working toward licensure as a psychologist (LP) in Minnesota.
-Troy is a certified consultant for the Association for Applied Sport Psychology (AASP-CC) and will be on the United States Olympic Committee (USOC) Sport Psychology and Mental Training Registry once he obtains his LP.
+Troy is a certified consultant for the Association for Applied Sport Psychology (AASP-CC) and intends to be on the United States Olympic Committee (USOC) Sport Psychology and Mental Training Registry once he obtains his LP.

 Moles, T. A., Auerbach, A.D., & Petrie, T.A.
 (2017).
 Grit happens: Moderating effects on motivational feedback and sport performance.
 Journal of Applied Sport Psychology.
 Doi: 10.1080/10413200.2017.1306729.

 Moles, T. A., Petrie, T. A., & Watkins, C. E., Jr. (April, 2016).
 Sex and sport: Attractions and boundary crossings between sport psychology consultants and their client-athletes.
 Professional Psychology: Research and Practice, 47(2), 93-101.
 Doi: 10.1037/pro0000052.